tdkng/snug/README.md

 Developer helper scripts
 ------------------------

-If you run CI locally with `act`, a convenience script is available at `scripts/run-act.sh` that runs `act` with the recommended flags (maps `ubuntu-latest` to a fuller image, forces amd64 on Apple Silicon, mounts the Docker socket, and passes a test Google API key by default). -->
+If you run CI locally with `act`, a convenience script is available at `scripts/run-act.sh` that runs `act` with the recommended flags (maps `ubuntu-latest` to a fuller image, forces amd64 on Apple Silicon, mounts the Docker socket, and passes a test Google API key by default).
+ -->

 Support
 -------

-Open an issue or contact the maintainer for help.
+Open an issue or contact [@tdkng](https://github.com/tdkng) for help.